Lovkush-A/inspect-examples/README.md

 # Inspect examples

-This repo contains simple self-contained examples of how to use the `inspect` package.
+This repo contains simple self-contained examples of how to use UK AISI's `inspect` package.

 ## Installation and setup